graphql-aspnet/graphql-aspnet.github.io/docs/reference/how-it-works.md

 **How does it know what objects to include?**

 GraphQL ASP.NET has a few methods of determining what objects to include in your schema.
-By default, it will inspect your application (the entry assembly) for any public `GraphController` classes and work from there.
-It checks every tagged query and mutation method, looks at every return value and every method parameter to find relevant scalars, enums and object types then inspects each one in turn to create a full map.
+By default, it will inspect your application (the entry assembly) for any public classes that inherit from `GraphController` and work from there.
+It checks every tagged query and mutation method, looks at every return value and every method parameter to find relevant scalars, enums and object types then inspects each one in turn, deeper and deeper down your object chain, to create a full map.
 It will even inspect the arbitrary interfaces implemented on each of your consumed objects.
 If that interface is ever used as a return type on an action method or a property, its automatically promoted to a graph type and included in the schema.

 You have complete control of what to include.
 Be that including additional assemblies, preventing the inclusion of the startup assembly, manually specifying each model class and controller etc. Attributes exist such as `[GraphSkip]` to exclude certain properties, methods or entire classes and limit the scope of the inclusion.
 On the other side of the fence, you can configure it to only accept classes with an explicitly declared `[GraphType]` attribute, ignoring everything else.
 And for the most control, disable everything and manually call `.AddGraphType<T>()` at startup for each class you want to have in your schema (controllers included).
 GraphQL will then happily generate declaration errors when it can't find a reference declared in your controllers.
 This can be an effective technique in spotting data leaks or rogue methods that slipped through a code review.
 Configure a unit test to generate a schema with different inclusion rules per environment and you now have an automatic CI/CD check in place to give your developers more freedom to write code during a sprint and only have to worry about configurations when submitting a PR.

 You can even go so far as to add a class to the schema but prevent its publication in introspection queries which can provide some helpful obfuscation.
 Alternatively, just disable introspection queries altogether.
 While this does cause client tooling to complain endlessly and makes front-end development much harder; if you and a private 3rd party can agree ahead of time on the query syntax then there is no issue.

 #### Middleware Pipelines

-Similar to how ASP.NET MVC utilizes a middleware pipeline to fulfill an HTTP request, GraphQL follows suit to fulfill a graphQL request.
+Similar to how ASP.NET utilizes a middleware pipeline to fulfill an HTTP request, GraphQL ASP.NET follows suit to fulfill a graphQL request.
 Major tasks like validation, parsing, field resolution and result packaging are just [middleware components](../advanced/middleware) added to a chain of tasks and executed to complete the operation.

 At the same time as its constructing your schema, GraphQL sets up the 3 primary pipelines and store them in the DI container as an `ISchemaPipeline<TSchema, TContext>`.
 Each pipeline can be extended, reworked or completely replaced as needed for your use case.

 ## Query Execution

 Query execution is performed in a phased approach.
-For the sake of brevity we've left out the HTTP request steps required to invoke the GraphQL runtime but you can inspect the `DefaultGraphQLHttpProcessor` to read through the code.
+For the sake of brevity we've left out the HTTP request steps required to invoke the GraphQL runtime but you can inspect the `DefaultGraphQLHttpProcessor` and read through the code.

 ### Phase 1: Parsing & Validation